luapower/http/http_client.md

 HTTP 1.1 coroutine-based async client in Lua.
-Supports https, gzip compression, persistent connections, pipelining, multiple client IPs, resource limits, auto-redirects, auto-retries, cookie jars, multi-level debugging, caching, cdata-buffer-based I/O, so basically the ideal I/O library for web scraping.
+Supports https, gzip compression, persistent connections, pipelining, multiple client IPs, resource limits, auto-redirects, auto-retries, cookie jars, multi-level debugging, caching, and cdata-buffer-based I/O. In short, the best library for web scraping.

 For I/O & TLS you can use [socket2] with [libtls] or [socket] with [luasec] (see `loop` option below).